On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Introduction

-To overcome these difficulties, we propose a new method, Sparse Precision matrix Selection (SPS), for fitting a GRF model.
-In the \emph{first stage} of the SPS method, a sparse precision (inverse covariance) matrix is fitted to the GRF data observations, by solving a {\em convex} likelihood problem regularized with a weighted $\ell_1$-norm, utilizing the available distance information among observation locations.
-This precision matrix is not parameterized in any form and constitutes a Gaussian Markov Random Field (GMRF) approximation to the GRF.
-This first-stage problem is solved using a variant of the Alternating Direction Method of Multipliers (ADMM) with a linear convergence rate.
+To overcome these difficulties, we propose a new method, Sparse Precision matrix Selection (SPS), for fitting a GRF model {and establish the recovery guarantees and theoretical error bounds for the proposed estimator.} In the \emph{first stage} of the SPS method, a sparse precision (inverse covariance) matrix is fitted to the GRF data observations by solving a {\em convex} likelihood problem regularized with a weighted $\ell_1$-norm, utilizing the available distance information among observation locations.
+This precision matrix is not parameterized in any form and constitutes a Gaussian Markov Random Field (GMRF) approximation to the GRF. {The} first-stage problem is solved using a {variant} of the Alternating Direction Method of Multipliers (ADMM) with a \emph{linear} convergence rate.
 Suppose the covariance function has $q$ parameters $(q\ll n)$.
-In the \emph{second stage}, these parameters are estimated via a least squares~(LS) problem in $\reals^q$, resulting in more consistent estimates than the suboptimal solutions of the non-convex MLE problem.
-Although the second stage LS problem is non-convex in general, it is still numerically much easier to solve when compared to the non-convex MLE problem, which requires $\cO(n^3)$ operations per iteration.
+In the \emph{second stage}, these parameters are estimated via a least-squares~(LS) problem in $\reals^q$, resulting in more consistent estimates than the suboptimal solutions of the non-convex MLE problem.
+Although the second stage LS problem is non-convex in general, it is still numerically much easier to solve when compared to the non-convex MLE problem.
 In particular, the solution to the second stage LS problem can be computed via a line search in the range parameter for isotropic GRFs.
 Empirical evidence suggests that the first stage optimization ``zooms-in" to a region in the covariance parameter space that is close to the true parameter values, alleviating the non-convexity to a certain degree.
 We next provide some preliminaries, including a brief review of other state-of-the-art methods.